Tardo/OdooTerminal/README.md

 reduced/increased capabilities depending on the Odoo version.

 The terminal is fully initialized when it is first opened after loading the page.
-The time overhead for using this extension is ~290ms (async).
+The time overhead for using this extension is ~24ms.

 **Downloads**